lookfwd/zelp/README.md

 Note that the theme here is, in general, generic web content "gating" by using single-use URLs that consume credits as you browse.
 It's easy to adapt the code of Zelp to create e.g. **news portals or forums**, where the visitor adds Ether and then browses the metadata (teaser) of the content and has to make micro-payments to access gated content.
 Further roles and access control (by mapping and extending the Patient/Provider roels) can enable/disable and rate content as e.g. Editors, moderators etc.

+## Ecosystem changes

+* I think there's something wrong with `MeataMask`'s `web3.personal.sign()` feature.
+When I put as much info as I want and `sha3` it as a first argument, the warning message shows garbage.
+When I give a nice message, I can put very little info in it and I have to reconstruct it in Solidity (expensive) to do `ecrecover`.
+There mus be a better solution.
+* In order to enable this use case, we need much faster (sub-second) contract processing times and 1000x times smaller fees.
+Right now fees for contract execution are many times larger than the payments.
+The system now would be suitable for expensive content e.g. scientific papers.

 ## To deploy